modelica/ModelicaSpecification/Tutorial.md

 how to define physical connections by means of a restricted class called connector.

 We will study modeling of a simple electrical circuit.
 The first issue is then how to represent pins and connections.
-Each pin is characterized by two variables, voltage and current.
+Each pin is characterized by two variables, electric potential and current.
 A first attempt would be to use a connector as follows.
 ```Modelica
 connector Pin